 We engage teachers and other stakeholders to share our logic model, identify and discuss strategies for how to address resource and readiness gaps, agree to evaluation activities, and discuss how issues of cultural competence have and will be addressed during our presentations.

 We implement our plan by mobilizing broad stakeholder support for our program, carrying-out our evidence-based presentations, and by closely monitoring our program's impact through student surveys, teacher surveys, and our 24/7 text hotline.
-In addition to our primary prevention presentations, we also offer specialized group support delivered through a Chemical Health Advocate.
+In addition to our primary prevention presentations, we also offer specialized group support delivered through Youth Peer Support Services.
 This resource is on-site each week in specific schools to provide additional support for students who have been identified (or who self-identify) as being at high risk for substance use, or have received a citation for substance use, or those who are impacted by a family members' substance use.

 We are committed to evaluating and ensuring the effectiveness of our comprehensive prevention program and community efforts.
 We survey 100% of the students in each class presentation, continuously monitor our 24/7 text hotline, and also survey 100% of the teachers with whom we partner throughout each school year.
 In addition, we seek feedback from community partners and survey adults who attend our community education forums to gauge our effectiveness in building awareness, informing, and engaging them in the topic of teen substance use prevention.

-With 13 schools years of experience and evaluations, we have a solid base of data from which we can use to establish goals, identify measurable indicators, and determine expected outcomes to be certain we are achieving our objectives.
+With 15 school years of experience and evaluations, we have a solid base of data from which we can use to establish goals, identify measurable indicators, and determine expected outcomes to be certain we are achieving our objectives.
 We monitor our own trends from year to year to ensure our curriculum remains relevant and effective.

 We are committed to continuous improvement and to seeking effective methods to quantify the positive impact that the Know the Truth™ program has on students.
 We also welcome recommendations from partner organizations and other external resources such as academic institutions and others in the prevention community.